Resting in an Artificial Coral Reef

 The Benefits of Artificial Reefs to the Environment

-Artificial reefs are man-made structures that are carefully placed into the water and are allowed to flourish as they attract coral, fish and other marine life.
-There are many benefits to adding artificial structures near real coral reef sites, such as protecting existing natural reefs, creating new reef areas, providing additional hard bottom so that sponges, seaweed, and coral have something to cling to.
-They also increase the available habitat for many sea creatures thus decreasing stress on the natural reefs.
-Artificial reefs can be made in virtually any size or shape, though concrete balls were particularly easy to place and position.
+Artificial reefs are man-made structures that are carefully placed into the water andĀ allowed to flourishĀ as they attract coral, fish and other marine life.
+There are many benefits to adding artificial structures near real coral reef sites, such asĀ protecting existing natural reefs, creatingĀ new reef areas and providing additional hard bottom so that sponges, seaweed, and coral have something to cling to.Ā They also increaseĀ the available habitat for many sea creatures, thus decreasing stress on theĀ natural reefs.Ā Artificial reefs can be made in virtually any size or shape, though concrete balls were particularly easy to place and position.

-Artificial reefs allow for the protection and preservation of the natural coral reef sites that still remain and have become an important tool in preservation efforts.
-With an increase in the desire for environmentally friendly alternatives for cremation, artificial reefs have become a wonderful alternative to scattering or storing cremated ashes.
+Artificial reefsĀ allow for the protection and preservation of theĀ naturalĀ coral reef sites that still remainĀ and have become an important tool in preservation efforts.
+In addition, with an increase in the desire for environmentally friendly alternatives for cremation, artificial reefs have become a wonderful alternative to scattering or storing cremated ashes.
+Coral reefs for ashes are a match made in heaven.

 Cremation Ashes into Coral Reefs?

 Creating memorial reefs via sea burials are unique for many reasons.
-Not only are they a memorable cremation urn, but they also provide the opportunity for an ash scattering ceremony and sea burial.
-Currently there are over 1800 Eternal Reefs placed off the coasts of Florida, South Carolina, North Carolina, Maryland, New Jersey, Texas and Virginia.
-This number grows every year as more and more sea-loving individuals choose to make reef conservation part of their final wishes.
+Not only are theyĀ a memorableĀ cremation urn, but they also provide the opportunity for an ash scattering ceremony and sea burial.
+Currently, there are over 1800 Eternal Reefs placed off the coasts of Florida, South Carolina, North Carolina, Maryland, New Jersey, Texas and Virginia.Ā This number grows every year as more and more sea-loving individuals choose to make reef conservation part of their final wishes.

 The Current State of Coral Reefs

-Coral reefs, like those found in the warm, shallow coastal waters off southern Florida, are among the most beautiful reefs of the world.
+Coral reefs, like those found in the warm, shallow coastal waters off southern Florida, are among the world's most beautiful reefs.
 The fragile ecosystem appears in different shapes and colors and hosts some of the greatest biodiversity found anywhere.
 Algae, tropical fish, turtles, eels, shrimp, crabs and urchins find homes and protection in the cracks and crevices of the reefs.

-Sadly, the fragile reefs around the world are being threatened by pollution, over fishing, and agricultural practices that negatively impact the reefs.
-The deterioration of reefs are further exaggerated by rising ocean temperatures, which can kill the coral and displace the many species that call the reefs home.
-According to the National Oceanic and Atmospheric Administration (NOAA), given the present rate of destruction, by the year 2050 it is anticipated that 70% of the world's coral reefs will be destroyed.
+Sadly, the fragile reefs around the world are being threatenedĀ byĀ pollution, overfishing, and agricultural practicesĀ thatĀ negatively impact the reefs.
+The deterioration of reefs is further exaggerated byĀ rising ocean temperatures, which can kill the coral and displace the many species that call the reefs home.
+According to the National Oceanic and Atmospheric Administration (NOAA), given the present rate of destruction, by the year 2050, it is anticipated that 70% of the world's coral reefs will be destroyed.

 Artificial reefs serve to benefit both humans and the environment.
 By choosing to preserve the environment, selecting an artificial reef as a final resting place will help maintain, and even benefit, the ocean.
-Artificial reefs will create habitats for the sea life, allow for the coral reef to flourish, and creates barriers that boats cannot access.
-With companies such as Eternal Reefs and The Neptune Society the reef water burial process is made easy.
-As cremations continue and the demand for eco-friendly alternatives increase, the more reef balls will be placed into the oceans.
+Artificial reefs will create habitats for sea life, allow the coral reef to flourish and create barriers that boats cannot access.
+The water burial process is easy with companies such as Eternal Reefs and The Neptune Memorial Reef.
+As cremations continue and the demand for eco-friendly alternatives increases, more reef balls will be placed into the oceans.